Kassym-Jomart Tokayev: Nationalism

-Tokayev has had a nuanced stance on nationalism.
-Initially, he expressed concern about nationalism becoming a dominant global force, particularly after the 2016 United States presidential election and the rise of leaders like Donald Trump.
-He criticized nationalism for exacerbating tensions between nations, particularly during the COVID-19 pandemic, and warned it could undermine global cooperation and provoke conflict and economic losses, especially for countries like Kazakhstan.
+Tokayev has adopted a nuanced stance on nationalism.
+Early in his presidency, he voiced disquiet at the prospect of nationalism becoming a dominant global force, an anxiety sharpened by the 2016 United States presidential election and the emergence of leaders such as Donald Trump.
+He criticised nationalism for heightening tensions between states, especially during the COVID-19 pandemic, and warned that it risked undermining international cooperation and provoking conflict and economic damage, with particularly serious consequences for a country such as Kazakhstan.

-However, more recently, Tokayev has acknowledged the growing relevance of state nationalism, seeing it as a moral response to the diminishing influence of globalism and a key driver in the struggle for global spheres of influence by the deep state.
+More recently, however, Tokayev has acknowledged the growing relevance of state nationalism, viewing it as a moral response to the waning influence of globalism and as a key driver in the contest for global spheres of influence.